 Applicants for admission to the School of Dentistry must take the American Dental Association Dental Admission Test (DAT).
-The test may be scheduled to be taken by computer at individually arranged times at Sylvan Testing Centers.
+The test may be scheduled to be taken by computer at Prometric Testing Centers.
 Information regarding the American Dental Association Dental Admission Test may be obtained from the pre-dental advisor in most colleges.
 Information and application forms also may be secured from the Division of Educational Measurements, American Dental Association, 211 E. Chicago Ave., Chicago, IL 60611, or from the Office of Student Affairs at the School of Dentistry, or by going to: www.ada.org/dat.aspx.
 By following a well planned schedule, the pre-dental student should be ready to take the test at the end of the second full year of college work.
 It is strongly recommended that this test be taken in the spring, but no later than in the fall of the year preceding the desired date of admission.
 DAT scores more than three years old are not acceptable.
 Candidates seeking to re-take the DAT must wait 90 days before a re-test is allowed.

 Applicants whose credentials indicate potential for success in the dental school program are invited for interviews.
 Applicants must not present themselves for interviews until requested to do so by the Admissions Committee.
 Pre-screening factors include but are not limited to metrics (grades and DAT scores), shadowing experiences (100 hours of shadowing is recommended with at least 4 different dentists), research experience, commitment to community service (volunteer work with at least 4 different organizations is recommended), as well as professionalism, leadership, and other non-cognitive attributes.
 Interviews are scheduled during specific periods and applicants are notified in advance of such periods.